 4) Drives clicks to your landing pages

-Many B2B companies want to drive potential clients to their website to make a purchase or be captured as a lead.
+Many B2B companies want to drive potential clients to their websites to make a purchase or be captured as a lead.
 YouTube can be a fantastic tool for achieving both of these objectives.
 Make sure the end of your video includes a compelling call to action that will direct your viewer to your desired landing page.
 For example, you could direct the audience to your website to download a free e-book with additional tips not covered in the video.
 Alternatively, you could encourage them to fill out a contact form to get in touch with a company representative.
 You could also give your audience a place where they can sign up for your newsletter.

 How to market your YouTube channel